2021 is the year you've committed to change.

 You have the information to show your team consistently responds in two minutes demonstrating you’re adequately staffed for everything occurring on your property.

-The incident in question was reported through your text communication software but escalated within a minute.
+The incident in question was reported through your text messaging software but escalated within a minute.

 It resulted in one of your customers needing emergency medical attention and being transported to the hospital.